tomcritchlow/tomcritchlow.github.io/maps-as-media.md

 subtitle: Following along with the New School course in fall 2018
 ---

+Sep - Dec 2018 I'm following along with Shannon Mattern's [Maps as Media](http://www.wordsinspace.net/mapsmedia/fall2018/) course at the New School as a satellite blogger.
+I'm going to try and write a post weekly to keep up.
+Here they are:

 {% for post in site.posts  %}

 {% if forloop.first %}